To paraphrase from Oscar Wilde, the education of a mushroom hunter is rarely pure, and never simple.

 That means there’s a chance that spot will produce again in a few days.
 So, like General MacArthur, we shall return.

 I managed to come home with about 40 morels, close to 12 ounces.
 Definitely enough for a couple meals.
-And as it is that time of year, the time when every wonderful spring ingredient is in season, I like to do variations on dishes that highlight all those ingredients.
-Last year it was Spring Explosion.
-This year I decided on something a little less cheffy, more of a warm salad than a composed dish.
-But it’s got pretty much everything that’s wonderful about spring in it: Fiddleheads, pickled ramps, farro, peas, miner’s lettuce and yes, morels.
+One was this warm salad, which has pretty much everything that’s wonderful about spring in it: Fiddleheads, pickled ramps, farro, peas, miner’s lettuce and yes, morels.

 - 4-6 ounces fresh morel mushrooms